The UK Net Zero Carbon Buildings Standard: our assessment

 Sticking points

 The reporting periods set out by the standard aim to eliminate any performance gap between designed and completed buildings.
 For operational carbon, this means that verification of compliance with the standard is not granted until the operational carbon of the building has been metered and reported on for the first year.
-This is brilliant news from a performance gap mitigation perspective.
+This represents a forward-thinking approach to ensuring actual performance aligns with design-stage intentions.

-However, from a build-to-sell developer perspective, this is not an attractive proposition.
-Indeed, once a developer has a development certified by the UKNZCBS, this project can be used to enhance the marketing and sales success of future developments.
-However, the development industry is highly competitive, making it uncertain whether the credentials of past projects would significantly influence stakeholders.
+However, from the perspective of developers working on build-to-sell models, these requirements may present challenges in attracting immediate financial returns.
+Indeed, once a developer has a development certified by the UKNZCBS, the project can be used to enhance the marketing and sales success of future developments delivered by the same organisation.
+However, uncertainty remains if the credentials of past projects would significantly influence stakeholders.

 Due to the substantial investment needed to achieve the performance levels set out by the UKNZCBS, a compelling financial return is essential to attract investors.
-However, this is challenging to secure with projects that will not be accredited until at least a year post-completion, or worse, may not be accredited due to operational performance downfalls.
-Consequently, while the requirements are well-intentioned, they risk alienating a significant portion of the market and limiting investment into the sector.
-Other standards, such as BREEAM and Passivhaus, could be viewed as more favourable as operational monitoring is not required for accreditation.
+However, this is challenging to secure with projects that will not be accredited until at least a year post-completion, or worse, may not be accredited due to operational performance.
+Consequently, while the requirements are well-intentioned, there is a risk of alienating a portion of the market and limiting investment in the sector.
+Other standards, such as BREEAM and Passivhaus, may likely be viewed as more favourable as operational monitoring is not required for accreditation.

 The drivers behind balancing between prioritising performance gap mitigation against investor incentives, and subsequent enhancing funding for the industry, should become clearer as the results from the UKNZCBS pilot come to fruition.